-In addition to the \$28 million GAO reported for transportation museum funding from FY2004-2008, in 2009 the New York State Museum received \$3.1 million in federal stimulus funds "to make mechanical upgrades to the Day Peckinpaugh," a motorship put into service in 1921 that transported bulk cargoes between the Midwest and the port of New York.
+federal stimulus funds "to make mechanical upgrades to the Day Peckinpaugh," a motorship put into service in 1921 that transported bulk cargoes between the Midwest and the port of New York.
 The millions in federal stimulus funds will be used for "paving the way for the historic canal boat's transformation into a permanent floating museum," according to the Museum's press release.
-21
+25

-\$2 Billion for 5,500 Enhancement Projects on Facilities for Pedestrians and Bicycles http://www.fhwa.dot.gov/environment/te/1999guidance.htm#estab.
+\$2 Billion for 5,500 Enhancement Projects on Facilities for Pedestrians and Bicycles

-Since they are forced by current law to set aside approximately 10 percent of their surface transportation funds for enhancement projects, states tend to spend significant funds on bike and pedestrian paths and facilities.
-In fact, \$5.2 billion in federal transportation funds were spent on 15,559 bike and pedestrian projects between fiscal years 1992-2008.22
+Forced to set aside approximately 10 percent of their surface transportation funds for enhancement projects, states tend to spend significant funds on bike and pedestrian paths and facilities.
+In fact, \$5.2 billion in federal transportation funds were spent on 15,559 bike and pedestrian projects between fiscal years 1992-2008.
+26